nitingoyal1786/Inventory-management-System/README.md

-<hr>Inventory Management System with Purchases, Sales, and Bill Generation</hr>
+# Inventory Management System with Purchases, Sales, and Bill Generation

-Overview
+# Overview
 This project is an Inventory Management System designed to keep track of products, their purchases, and sales records.
 It allows businesses or store owners to efficiently manage their inventory, update stock levels, track customer purchases, and generate detailed bills for customers.

-The system supports:
+## The system supports:

 Managing Products: Add, view, and update product details (like product ID, name, price, quantity).